 - Just hop on the little yellow boat for a ten minute trip along the water and hop off again at Leeds Dock.

-- The Royal Armouries are also free and have a really impressive collection of weapons decorating the walls of the tower and four floors of displays.
+- The Royal Armouries are free with a really impressive collection of weapons decorating the walls of the tower and four floors of displays.
 Look out for the armoured elephant in the Oriental Section on the fourth floor and regular demonstrations of various kinds of fighting.
 Great for kids too!
 Our car-free feature writer went there for the Guardian.